kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-2-development-server-browsersync-configuration.markdown

 - automation
 ---

-This is the seconds part of my series *Introduction to Gulp.js*.
+This is the 2nd part of my series *Introduction to Gulp.js*.
 Today I will write the first few Gulp tasks and set up a development server with BrowserSync.
 And I will start to write a configuration file.

 [IMAGE]